dhodgson615/Curve-Fitter/README.md

 # Sinusoidal (Ω-Curve) Interpolation

-Smoothly connecting a few scattered points is a problem that shows up everywhere—think of easing animations, shaping audio envelopes, planning a robot arm’s journey, or simply drawing a pretty curve through data in a plotting app.
+Smoothly connecting a few scattered points is a problem that shows up everywhere.
+Think of easing animations, shaping audio envelopes, planning a robot arm’s journey, or simply drawing a pretty curve through data in a plotting app.
 A half-period sine wave is a surprisingly handy building block for that job: it starts flat, ends flat, never overshoots, and needs only two